mantidproject/dockerfiles/Linux/external-data-mirror/ansible/readme.md

 - Provision a new linux virtual machine (VM) (on OpenStack at STFC) with an ssh key that you have on your system.
+- Add the `HTTP` security group to the instance.
 - Create an `ansible` conda environment:

 ```sh